Sh0aibAli/Appium-Java-Mobile-Web-API/README.md

 There is a testng.xml file in the root folder.
 Open the testng.xml file
 Include the respected classes along with their respective methods to the test.
-Use the specific Application type parameter i.e. `mobile`/`web`/`api` also the Hooks class is recommended to call in testng.xml file
+Use the specific Application type parameter i.e. `mobile`/`web`/`api` also the Hooks class is recommended to call in testng.xml file along with the testfile
 Right-click on the xml file and select run with testng.